jmanhype/MindMapper/README.md

    ```

 3. Update the API keys in the agents.py file.
-   Make sure to replace the placeholders with your actual API keys.
+   Replace the Anthropic API key placeholder with your actual Anthropic API key.
+Setup instructions inspired by the Anthropic API documentation can be found at https://docs.anthropic.com.
    Refer to the instructions in agents.py for details.

 4. (Optional) Create a virtual environment: